 Twin impeller stand alone pumps are designed to pump two water supplies(hot and cold) and are most commonly installed.
 If your supply isn’t well balanced you’ll need a twin impeller shower pump to balance the supply to the shower mixer delivering water at an equal flow.
 Otherwise, your hot water could be under pressured by the amount of cold water pressure affecting level of control temperature at the shower.

-Contact us for assistance to quickly repair your shower pump, or for an estimate for the installation of a new shower pump.
+Contact us for assistance to quickly repair your shower pump, or for the installation of a new shower pump.

 Shower pump services in Newcastle upon Tyne